z-scraper/crypto-api/README.md

 }
 ```

-You can also inspect `err.response` when using Axios under the hood (depending on implementation).
+If you need more control, you can inspect `err.response` when using Axios under the hood (depending on implementation).

 ---